 Some cards allowed players to “play for ante” in the earliest years of Magic, essentially adding an element of gambling to the game.
 Players could each put a random card from their library into the ante zone at the beginning of the game and whoever won received permanent ownership of said card.

 This rule has thankfully since been removed.
 Amulet of Quoz doesn’t even affect the board at all anymore.
-It forces the opponent to either ante the card of their library or let the outcome of the game be decided by a coinflip.
+It forces the opponent to either ante the top card of their library or let the outcome of the game be decided by a coinflip.
 Probably one of the worst cards ever printed in Magic.

 Baron Von Count

 Sometimes, making a player lose the game isn’t enough.
 Enter Baron Von Count, a silver-bordered Magic villain who actually destroys a player at the table.
-I don’t exactly know the difference between a player losing the game and being destroyed but one definitely sounds cooler than the other.
+I don’t exactly know the difference between a player losing the game and being destroyed is but one definitely sounds cooler than the other.